rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

     After you scan the code, the OTP application on your device creates the OTP device using your specified device name.
 It also generates a code.

-7. To verify the new device, enter the passcode on the **Verify Code** form.
+7. To verify the new device, enter the code on the **Verification Code** form.
-    Then, click **Verify Mobile Passcode**.
+    Then, click **Verify**.

     After you submit the verification code, the system automatically logs you out.

     **Note:** By default, the new OTP device is the default method for authentication.
 If you do not want it to be the default or if you do not want to be logged out of your account, remove the selection from **Make this my default authentication method**.

     You can update the default authentication method on the **Account settings** page.

 8. In the Panel, enter your username and password.
 Then, enter the verification code from the OTP device that you paired with your account.